Sultan bin Saif: Trade and construction

-Oman became the strongest sea power in the western Indian Ocean.

 Trade mounted from Omanis based in Africa, bringing wealth into the country.

 Sultan bin Saif's trading activity drew criticism from the religious leaders, who felt that this was inappropriate for an Imam.

 Some of the new wealth was used to fund construction of the aflaj underground water system.

 Sultan bin Saif built the falaj daris from Izki to Nizwa, the largest falaj in the country.

 He erected the huge round tower of the Nizwa Fort.

 The structure, 30 m high, was built on an earlier fort that had itself been assembled from several smaller forts.

 This was where he located his capital.

 Sultan bin Saif set up a strong and stable administration, with governors and judges who applied the laws justly.